Samkth123/KTH-md/Devops/Railway CD and Rollbacks.md

 #### Services

-A Railway service is a deployment target for your deploy
+A Railway service is a deployment target for your deployment source.
+Deployment sourves can be **code repositories** or Docker images. ==Once you create a service and choosen a source, Railway will analyze the source, build a Docker image (if you source is a code repository) and deploy it to the service==

+Out of the box, your service is deployed with a set of default configurations which can be overridden as needed

+#### Service Variables

+Service Variables provide a powerful way to manage configuration and screts across services in Railway

+You can configure variables scoped to services or to projects to be shared amongst all services